 To holistically understand the AI space of today, it is essential to understand its 63 years of history with the lens of incentives – individuals who researched and advanced the field, the institutions who funded and hired talent for profit, advancement in technologies that advanced AI (computer vision etc), and governments and countries wanting to exploit AI for power and politics.

-Let’s start with a brief history AI field.
+Let’s start with a brief history of the AI field.

 Brief History of Artificial Intelligence